theomeli/Prim-Dijkstra/README.md

 Implementing Prim's and Dijkstra's algorithms

 ## Main implementation
-In this project, data structures of hashTable, minHeap and AVL Tree are implemented.
+In this project, data structures such as hashTable, minHeap and AVL Tree are implemented.

 In the project’s main functionality a text file is given as an input.
 This file contains connections between webpages forming edges in a graph.
 This graph is undirected and each edge has a weight which represents the cost of the edge.
 For example if webpage 1 contains a link to webpage 2 with an edge of 10, there will be a line in the input file with the content <1 2 10>.
 Suppose that lines are stored randomly in the input file.
 This file is read and it is implemented a list with the connections with the following features:
 -	The structure of this list is organized in a hashTable.
 To Find the neighbors of a vertex, it has to apply the hash function and next to search the vertex according to the function of hashing open addressing